 \section{Related Work}

-In order to enable modular robotic systems to adapt themselves to different activities and tasks, many reconfiguration motion planning algorithms have been developed over several decades for a variety of modular robotic systems~\citep{Yim-reconfiguration-chain-1999, Butler-decentralized-control-ijrr-2004, Hou-graph-reconfiguration-ras-2014, Liu-smores-reconfig-ral-2019}.
-The planning frameworks are for topology reconfiguration where undocking (disconnecting two attached modules) and docking (connecting two modules) actions are involved.
-There are also some approaches for shape morphing and manipulation tasks, including inverse kinematics for highly redundant chain using PolyBot~\citep{Yim-joint-solution-redundant-icra-2001}, constrained optimization techniques with nonlinear constraints~\citep{Fromherz-modular-robot-control-2001}, and a quadratic programming approach with linear constraints to solve control and motion planning simultaneously in real time~\citep{Liu-manipulation-ijrc-2021}.
+In order to enable modular robots to adapt themselves to different activities and tasks, many reconfiguration planning algorithms have been developed over several decades for a variety of modular robotic systems~\cite{Yim-reconfiguration-chain-1999, Butler-decentralized-control-ijrr-2004, Hou-graph-reconfiguration-ras-2014, Liu-smores-reconfig-ral-2019}.
+The planning framework includes topology reconfiguration where undocking (disconnecting two attached modules) and docking (connecting two modules) actions are involved.
+There are also some approaches for shape morphing and manipulation tasks, including inverse kinematics for highly redundant chains using PolyBot~\cite{Yim-joint-solution-redundant-icra-2001}, constrained optimization techniques with nonlinear constraints~\cite{Fromherz-modular-robot-control-2001}, and a real-time quadratic programming approach with linear constraints~\cite{Liu-manipulation-ijrc-2021}.
 In these works, there are no topology reconfiguration actions involved, but complicated kinematic structures and planning in high dimensional spaces need to be considered.
-However, these methods are not applicable to variable topology truss systems which have a very different morphology and connection architecture.
-Indeed the physical constraints and collision models are significantly different from all of the previous lattice and chain type systems.
+However, these methods are not applicable to truss systems which have a very different morphology and connection architecture.
+Indeed the physical constraints and the collision models are significantly different from all of the previous lattice and chain type systems.